 Prerequisite: PSYC 221 or PSYC 221W,, completion of 24 credits in psychology and 72 total credits, a cumulative G.P.A. of 2.5 and consent of instructor.
 Application is required.
 Open to undergraduate students only.
 Preference is given to B.A. majors and minors in psychology.

 Offered: Annually.

+PSYC 427 - Psychology in the Workplace (4)

+Students apply psychology theories and research to understand human behavior in the workplace.
+Topics include leadership, working in groups, and employee motivation and wellbeing.

+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

+Offered: Annually

+PSYC 428 – The Science of Happiness (4)

+Students explore individual characteristics and environmental conditions that allow people to flourish, including well-being, positive emotions and thinking, motivation, resilience, creativity, spirituality, and healthy relationships.

+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

+Offered: Annually

+PSYC 429 - Psychology of Social Change (4)

+Students explore what drives large-scale societal changes and how individuals respond.
+Emphasis on contemporary social movements, public-opinion shifts, political polarization, fads and trends, and the spread of new technologies.
+Prerequisites: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 PSYC 445 - Behavioral Neuroscience (4)

 Advanced assessment of neural systems and function is presented, with an emphasis on techniques and laboratory approaches.
 Neuroscience labs include anatomical, physiological, pharmacological, genetic, and behavioral analyses in animal models.